The Grand Banks Café: Other titles

-The book has been translated twice into English: In 1940, by Margaret Ludwig as The Sailor's Rendezvous (and reprinted as Maigret Answers a Plea in 1942) and again in 2014 by David Coward as The Grand Banks Cafe.
+The novel was originally published in French in 1931 under the title Au Rendez-vous des Terre-Neuvas by Fayard in Paris.
+The book has been translated twice into English: In 1940, by Margaret Ludwig as The Sailor's Rendezvous (and reprinted as Maigret Answers a Plea in 1942) and again in 2014 by David Coward as The Grand Banks Café.

 Adaptations

-The story has been dramatized three times: in English in 1963, with Rupert Davies in the main role; in Dutch in 1967 (Jan Teulings) and in French in 1977 (Jean Richard).
+The story has been adapted for television three times: in English in 1963, with Rupert Davies in the main role; in Dutch in 1967 with Jan Teulings as Maigret and in French in 1977 with Jean Richard in the lead role.